The conjugacy problem in groups of non-orientable 3-manifolds: Abstract

 \section{Abstract}

-We prove that fundamental groups of non-orientable 3-manifolds have a solvable conjugacy problem, and construct an algorithm.
-Together with our earlier work on the conjugacy problem in groups on orientable geometrizable 3-manifolds, all $\pi_1$ of (geometrizable) 3-manifolds have a solvable conjugacy problem.
+We prove that fundamental groups of non-orientable 3-manifolds have a solvable conjugacy problem and construct an algorithm.
+Together with our earlier work on the conjugacy problem in groups of orientable geometrisable 3-manifolds, all $\pi_1$ of (geometrisable) 3-manifolds have a solvable conjugacy problem.
 As corollaries, both the twisted conjugacy problem in closed surface groups and the conjugacy problem in closed surface-by-cyclic groups, are solvable.